pipernojuan/pipernojuan/README.md

 ### Hi there 👋, my name is **Juan Ignacio Piperno**
-#### I am Full Stack Developer Student
+#### I am DATA SCIENCE Student with knowledge in Frontend
 ![cyber](https://c.tenor.com/TuYN6dmAclUAAAAC/cyberpunk.gif)

 *Skills*: *HTML / CSS / SCSS / BOOTSTRAP / VANILLA JS *

 - 🌱 I'm currently learning DATA SCIENCE | SQL | BUSINESS ANALYTICS
-- 💬 I'm an advanced student of the Legal Profession, and a student of Full Stack Developer.
+- 💬 I'm an advanced student of the Legal Profession, and a student of Data Science.
 I am currently interested in technology, as I believe it will be increasingly important in our day to day.
 - 🎯 I like football, tennis and eSports.
 - ☕ Wanna chat?